REP’S TWENTY-FIVE YEAR HISTORY, PART 2

-Here are some examples just from Martha’s schedule of speeches:
+Here are some examples of how individual members and “friends of REP” helped spread awareness, taken just from Martha’s schedule of speeches:

 - May 2002: Margie Haley, a longtime friend of REP, invited Martha to deliver the keynote speech, Is sprawl a conservative concern?” at the Sustainable Dallas conference.

-- November 2002: Thanks to Martha’s relationship with the national organization American Rivers, she was invited to give the keynote speech to the River Alliance of Wisconsin.
+- November 2002: Thanks to Martha’s friendship with leaders of the national organization American Rivers, she was invited to give the keynote speech to the River Alliance of Wisconsin.
 Appropriately for the post-9/11 era, her speech was built around the theme River activists are patriots.

 - March 2003: Invited because of her membership on the national Board of Directors of the League of Conservation Voters (LCV), Martha delivered You bet they’ll care! at the Federation of State Conservation Voters Leagues annual conference in Albuquerque.